hhznmrnayeri/Tarkhine/README.md

 # Tarkhine

-you can see this repo in [This demo](https://hhznmrnayeri.github.io/Tarkhine/public/index.html)
+you can see javascript branch this repo in [This demo](https://hhznmrnayeri.github.io/Tarkhine/JavaScript/public/index.html)